IPLOGOS/Network-Automation-Course/01_Getting_Started/README.md

 # LAB SETUP
-My lab is fully virtualized using VMware Fusion Pro 11.5.3 on my powerful iMAC (MAC OS X Catalina w/ 32 GB RAM) 2 VMs are set up:
+My lab is fully virtualized using VMware Fusion Pro 11.5.3 on my powerful iMAC (MAC OS X Catalina w/ 32 GB RAM).

+2 VMs are set up:
-- VM EVE-NG PRO that hosts EVE-NG Professional version
+- VM EVE-NG PRO that hosts EVE-NG Professional version;
-- VM MUSE that hosts my automation tools (Ansible, Git, etc.)
+- VM MUSE that hosts my automation tools (Ansible, Git, etc.).

-A specific VMnet (vmnet10, subnet 10.0.0.0/24) also reserved for specific communications between these VMs.
+A specific VMnet (vmnet10, subnet 10.0.0.0/24) is also reserved for specific communications between these VMs.

 ## EVE-NG PRO VM
 This VMs is a standard EVE-NG VM with 2 NICS:
-- NIC 1 is shared zith my iMAC
+- NIC 1 is shared with my iMAC,
-- NIC 2 is tied to vmnet10
+- NIC 2 is tied to vmnet10.

 ### EVE-NG lab
 | Node | Subtype | Management IPs |